roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-03 ****** byLifeisgood21© I pounded her ass furiously while her orgasm took her and made her ass muscles tighten even more.
+I pounded her ass furiously while her orgasm took her and made her ass muscles tighten even more.
 This finally sent me over the edge and I began to cum.
 "Fuuucckk!"
 I yelled loudly.
 I pulled Jenny back hard against me burying my cock deep in her ass and pumping my entire load into her.
 I pulled her hard enough that she lost her grip on the backrest and collapsed into a heap on the chair.

  I held her like that for several moments while we both shook from our combined orgasms.
 Finally I regained my strength and slowly pulled my cock from Jenny's asshole.
 I sat down on the end of the lounge chair and looked at her.
 Jenny still wasn't moving and her ass was up in the air.
 Her pussy was splayed open and I could see drops of pussy juice on her lips.
 Her asshole was a dark wide open gaping hole that had a thin line of cum running from it down into her pussy.
 I reached over and lightly rubbed her bald pussy and Jenny moaned quietly.
 "You alive over there?"
 I asked.